 The safety profile of the IMP within the trial is well established, therefore unblinding should not be expected unless clear clinical need dictates this.
-In the event of a medical emergency the participant's treating physician will contact the local site pharmacy who will hold the unblinding codes.
+In the event of a medical emergency the participant's treating physician will contact the central pharmacy at the University Hospitals Bristol NHS Foundation Trust who will hold the unblinding codes.
 Sites will follow the trial specific instructions for unblinding.